Endoscopy Technician

 Endoscopy Technician Specializations & Degree Types

 There are several paths to becoming an endoscopy technician.
-While many aspiring technicians may choose to complete a certificate program or associate’s degree, it is possible to enter this field directly after high school and complete on-the-job training.
+While many aspiring technicians may choose to complete a certificate program or associate’s degree, entering this field directly after high school and completing on-the-job training is possible.

 Certificate programs typically take a year to complete, while associate’s degrees take two or more years to earn.
-There are endoscopy technician-specific programs, although many professionals who enter this field choose to complete a surgical technologist program.
+Endoscopy technician-specific programs exist, although many professionals who enter this field choose to complete a surgical technologist program.
 It provides the necessary training, sought-after credentials, and certifications that can be beneficial when searching for work.

 Admissions Requirements for Endoscopy Technician Programs